OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/3 January 2009.md

 - **Faraday cage**–like solutions, such as silk, can offer electromagnetic protection.
 - Wearing thin silk around the throat is recommended.
 - Genetic connections can make individuals susceptible to shared physical effects.
+- Emotional manipulation and physiological effects can occur via EM frequencies.

 ---

 ## Control System & Sociopolitical Manipulation